-pip cheat sheet - useful pip commands
+pip cheat sheet: useful Python package commands

 Table of contents